 With the decline of local industries of weaving from the mid 19th, the city declines and loses its luster.
 Uzes has a rehabilitation plan in 1965, and restoration supported by the state, which has given the city an economic boost.
 It is a city of tourism and culture, the Festival of Contemporary Dance was established in 1996 which is held in June in an international echo.

 The "Place aux herbes" is the center of a very famous market in the region.
 The Uzes market includes local producers in the region, the Uzes is particularly rich in local products of quality: olive oil, wine (Cotes du Rhone wines), herbs, tasty fruit and vegetables season.
-The Uzes region is also known for the quality pottery, the village of Saint-Quentin-la-pottery few kilometers.
+The Uzes region is also known for the quality pottery, the village of Saint-Quentin-la-pottery few kilometers away.
 Around the Place aux Herbes, the market is spread over much of the streets of the old city.

 Northeast of Uzes, the Fountain of Eure is the source which supplied Nimes to ancient times.
 The Romans built an aqueduct fifty miles long including the famous Pont du Gard is the most spectacular part.
 There are still vestiges of the work in the countryside around Uzès.
 In Roman times, "Ucetia" was a satellite city of Nimes, where patricians lived.
 La Fontaine d'Eure is still caught today it supplies the town of Uzes.

-Accommodation in Uzes and nearby :
+Accommodation near Uzes and parctical information :

 Selection of bed and breakfast near Uzes on the portal of the B&B in Provence